piacobelli14/Dino-Psych/README.md

   - The application's backend is node/express.js API designed to run using a Vercel serverless distribution. financial constraints have delayed deployment for a few more weeks.

 **Future Goals:**
-- Add program, timepoint, and measure customization so taht every hospital can mold the application to their program specific needs.
+- Add program, timepoint, and measure customization so that every hospital can mold the application to their program specific needs.
 - Add in more self-rpeort measures including the Epworth Sleepiness Scale, Difficulties in Emotion Regulation Scale, Disturbing Dreams and Nightmares Severity Index, PTSD Checklist for DSM-5, and several others.